Biomedical Engineering

 The curriculum develops graduates who can identify and address unmet clinical, diagnostic, and healthcare needs by using their knowledge of modern theories, engineering systems, and mathematical and engineering tools.
 Biomedical engineers require the analytical tools and broad knowledge of modern engineering and science, fundamental understanding of the biological or physiological system, and familiarity with recent technological breakthroughs.

-Master students can choose to include a six-month graduate co-op cycle as part of their studies.
-Students may also choose to enroll in a concentration in Biomedical Device Development or specialize in biomaterials and tissue engineering, biomechanics, neuroengineering, imaging and devices, or bioinformatics, or may pursue a dual-degree MS option.
+Students may also choose to enroll in a concentrations such as biomedical device development, bioinformatics, pediatric engineering or neuroengineering, (note - concentrations are not eligible for federal financial aid) or may pursue a dual-degree MS option.
 Graduating students work in industry in such fields as medical devices, healthcare, pharmaceuticals and biotechnology, continue academic careers (PhD), or continue to medical schools.

 Additional Information